tuxoo/make-mark/README.md

-# Backend application MakeMark notes service
+# MakeMark application for making some notes

 ###
 - Kotlin